▶ How to use this simulator

 Distance (m)

-Configure inputs and run simulation
+Configure inputs · Run simulation

 CO₂ Thrust Curve